Connected business planning is key to navigating regulatory uncertainty

 This increasing volatility and the ability to understand its implications to future business operations can become difficult to manage holistically.
 This has led many businesses to find better ways of piecing together different functions for a more comprehensive, dynamic, and big-picture view of the business.

-How connected business planning can help manage uncertainty
+How connected business planning software can help manage uncertainty

 The key to sound decision-making in the face of market uncertainties is the ability to model the impact of external events on the company’s finances and operations.
 Equally important is the ability to understand the impact of a financial decision on operational (e.g., supply chain) metrics and vice-versa.